Arcmoon-Hu/qiezikuangge.github.io/README.md

 # my-machinelearning
-just some simple machine learning code base on matlab
+Just some simple machine learning code base on matlab